-- 1. Provide notice to Human Resources within two (2) business days of receiving official notice that the employee's spouse or registered domestic partner will be on leave from deployment. - 2.
-Submit appropriate written documentation to Human Resources certifying that the employee's spouse or registered domestic partner will be on leave from deployment during the time the leave is requested.
+- 1. Provide notice to Human Resources within two (2) business days of receiving official notice that the employee's spouse or registered domestic partner will be on leave from deployment. - Submit appropriate written documentation to Human Resources certifying that the employee's spouse or registered domestic partner will be on leave from deployment during the time the leave is requested.

-Employees requesting leave under this provision may choose to use accrued paid leave (i.e., vacation or floating holiday) concurrently with some of all the leave.
+Employees requesting leave under this provision may choose to use accrued paid leave (i.e., vacation or floating holiday) concurrently with some or all of the leave time taken.
 To receive paid leave, eligible employees must comply with the company's normal procedures for requesting time off.